Skip to main menu Skip to main content Skip to footer

 Glaucoma is a disease of the optic nerve most commonly associated with an increase in intraocular pressure (IOP) within the eye.
 Because there is no pain associated with it and the damage is gradual, glaucoma is often referred to as the “sneak thief of sight”.

-Two of the most common forms of glaucoma are chronic open angle glaucoma and acute narrow angle glaucoma.
+Two of the most common forms of glaucoma are chronic open angle glaucoma and narrow angle glaucoma.

-Chronic Open Angle Glaucoma
+Open Angle Glaucoma

-Acute Narrow Angle Glaucoma
+Narrow Angle Glaucoma

 Narrow angle glaucoma is characterized by abnormal structures in the front of the eye.
 These abnormal structures block the fluid from draining, causing an intense and sudden rise in intraocular pressure.
 Symptoms will often include blurred vision, redness in the eye, extreme pain, nausea and headaches.
 Acute closed angle glaucoma can result in blindness within days and should be treated as an emergency.